RainbowMiner/RainbowMiner/README.md

 > I set the ocprofile to a clock and then set it different within AF under the same profile number

-- MSI Afterburner profiles are fixed to a maximum of five and is being selected by their number 1 to 5 in parameter "MSIprofile" in miners.config.txt"
+- MSI Afterburner profiles are fixed to a maximum of five and are selected by their number 1 to 5 in parameter "MSIAprofile" in miners.config.txt
 - ocprofiles are unlimited in amount, you decide what their names are.
 RainbowMiner comes with an example ocprofiles.config.txt, where the profiles are named "Profile1", "Profile", ..
 "Profile9".
 The profile is being selected by the full name in parameter "OCprofile" in miners.config.txt (for example "Profile2")

 > My overclocking settings do not work on Linux